X-Alleroi/Password-Protected-Website/README.md

 ### Frontend (index.html)

-The `index.html` file represents the frontend of the protected website.
+The `index.html` file represents the frontend of the website.
 It contains an HTML form where users can enter a passcode.
 Upon submission, the passcode is sent to the server for validation.

 ### Backend (main.py)

-The `main.py` file represents the backend of the protected website.
+The `main.py` file represents the backend of the website.
 It sets up an HTTP server using Python's `HTTPServer` and `SimpleHTTPRequestHandler` classes.

 #### CustomHandler Class